but212/rustica/README.md

 - **Optics**
   - `Lens` - For focusing on parts of structures
   - `Prism` - For working with sum types
+  - **IsoLens** - Lawful, composable lenses based on isomorphisms for deep focusing
+  - **IsoPrism** - Lawful, composable prisms based on isomorphisms for sum types

 ### Error Handling Utilities